tearust/t-rust/docs/account-model/apptoken.md

 It is a security token issued by the bonding curve.

 It is NOT ERC20 token.
 So it cannot be sold as a regular token.
-Owners can only sell it in the TEA Project Marketplace for TEA token.
+Owners can only sell it in the TEA Project Bonding curve for TEA token.

 This to reduce the legal risk.